800-450-6118

 carpalrx header

-Quick & Effective Hand Stretching for Gamers
+Hand Stretching for Gamers to Prevent Injuries

 From Dr. Z - Carpal tunnel syndrome specialist

-Hand Stretching for Gamers
+Hand Stretching for Gamers to Prevent Injuries

-Perform these hand stretching exercises with a mild intensity level.
+Perform each of these hand stretching exercises with a mild intensity level.
 That means, when doing them, stretch to the point where you feel mild discomfort, but not more.
 Of course, if you feel unusual pain with the stretch, discontinue and speak with your doctor.

 1. Palm & Hand Stretch